 DEFINITION: Attention-deficit disorder with or without hyperactivity (ADD/ADHD) is a neurological disorder causing difficulties with sustained focus and concentration.
 The absence of proper treatment and intervention designed to help a person learn how to manage this disorder can result in chronic frustration, discouragement, and academic underachievement.

-PURPOSE: The Student Health Center of California State University, Fresno responds with a team of professionals whose goal is to help students diagnosed with ADD/ADHD avoids pitfalls that could impede successful academic progression.
+PURPOSE: The Student Health and Counseling Center of California State University, Fresno responds with a team of professionals whose goal is to help students diagnosed with ADD/ADHD avoids pitfalls that could impede successful academic progression.

 Fresno State students may receive care with a valid diagnosis of ADD/ADHD from a licensed mental health professional.

 Only a trained health care professional can accurately diagnose ADD/ADHD.
 Fresno state does not provide diagnostic services for this condition.

 There are however off-campus resources available in the community capable of providing you with and evaluation for ADD/ADHD. (please see a list of community mental health professionals below).